Shekou Cruise Center: Destinations

+Cathay Pacific has a 'Shekou Cruise Home Port' lounge which is available to the eligible travellers ahead of their journey to HKIA to board a connecting flight.

 Ground transportation

 The closest metro station is Taiziwan.
 Taxis are available in the parking area.
 A free shuttle bus service links with the old Shekou Ferry Terminal, near exit C of the Shekou Port metro station.
 A bus depot is located near the station offering services across the city.